Imageomics/Imageomics-guide/docs/wiki-guide/Hugging-Face-Repo-Guide.md

 ## Standard Files
 For each repository, include the following files in the root directory as soon as possible; a license can (and should) be instantiated when you create a new repository, and the standard `.gitattributes` will be generated for you.
 On the [Imageomics HF](https://github.com/organizations/Imageomics) select `New` and pick which type of repository you need.

 * [README.md](#readme)

 * [LICENSE.md](#license)

 * [.gitignore](#gitignore)

 * [.gitattributes](#gitattributes)

-More [recommendations](#recommended-files) are discussed below.

 ### README
 The README.md file is generally referred to as either a Dataset or Model Card and is what everyone will notice first when they open your repository on Hugging Face.
-Choose the appropriate Imageomics-specific HF template ([model](../templates/HF_ModelCard_Template_Imageomics.md?plain=1) or [dataset](../templates/HF_DatasetCard_Template_Imageomics.md?plain=1)) to get started.
+Choose the appropriate Imageomics-specific HF template ([model](HF_ModelCard_Template_mkdocs.md) or [dataset](HF_DatasetCard_Template_mkdocs.md)) to get started.
 Be sure to include a brief description and as much information as possible at the beginning.
 You can update this file as you go, so don't remove the recommended sections prior to completion.
 The templates include descriptions of many fields, Imageomics grant information, citation formatting, and some notes on HF-flavored markdown to get you started.

-Once you've created your repo, populate your README (you can do this online by selecting "Create Dataset/Model Card" and pasting in the appropriate [Imageomics HF template](../templates), then filling in your info).
+Once you've created your repo, populate your README (you can do this online by selecting "Create Dataset/Model Card" and pasting in the appropriate Imageomics HF template, then filling in your info).
 Editing your README in the browser allows you to preview the formatting of the file before committing changes.

 ### LICENSE
 #### 1. Select a license.